gregkroon/buildandpushaction/README.md

 # Build and Push Action

-This project contains a custom GitHub Action that builds and pushes Docker images using Drone CI.
+This project contains a custom GitHub Action that builds and pushes Docker images using the Harness Drone CI plugin.

 ## Overview